comsc341cd/comsc341cd.github.io/_sources/syllabus/policies.md

 ### Worksheets: 30%

-These are guided assignments that are "lightly graded" -- the bulk of the grade is based on good faith effort and completion.
+These are guided assignments that are "lightly graded" -- the grade is based on autograded components as well asgood faith effort and completion.
 The worksheets are designed to help you practice material from class and prepare for the projects.
 There will be six worksheets over the course of the semester, worth 5% each.

 ### Projects: 30%